 - See more details at: Lawson Boom

 During the 1980s, nominal house prices almost tripled.
 The increase was even greater in the south-east and London.
 The housing boom was caused by:

 - Growth of real incomes for higher earners

 - Encouragement of a ‘home-owning democracy’

 - Council tenants given right to buy

-- Growth in number of households exceeding growth in supply.
+- Growth in the number of households exceeding the growth in supply.

 UK Manufacturing in 1980

-UK industrial output was hit hard by recession of 1981, but showed good recovery in later part of the 1980s.
+UK industrial output was hit hard by the recession of 1981.
+This was due to deflationary fiscal and monetary policy and also a strong Pound which made exports less competitive.
+Industrial production rose in the later part of the 1980s.
 The 1991 recession hit consumer spending as much as industrial output.